 I am Professor of Developmental Behavioural Genetics at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London.
 I direct the Emotional Development, Intervention and Treatment (EDIT) lab, and my work focuses on the interplay between genetic and environmental factors in the development and treatment of anxiety and depression.

 My work is highly interdisciplinary using both the twin design and molecular genetic approaches, and drawing on cognitive, clinical and developmental psychology.
-I have written over 120 empirical papers and received numerous awards including the Spearman Medal from the British Psychological Society, the Lilly-Molecular Psychiatry Award, and most recently the James Shields Lifetime Achievement Award from the International Society for Twin Studies.
-I am one of the Chairs of the Psychiatric Genomics Consortium Anxiety Group and am Deputy Director of the Twins Early Development Study (TEDS).
+I have written over 140 empirical papers and received numerous awards including the Spearman Medal from the British Psychological Society, the Lilly-Molecular Psychiatry Award, and most recently the James Shields Lifetime Achievement Award from the International Society for Twin Studies.
+I am one of the Chairs of the Psychiatric Genomics Consortium Anxiety Group.

-Second, I am really interested in why anxiety and depression tend to run in families, and whether this is due to sharing home life or whether it is due to sharing genes.
-I am Deputy Director and Director Elect of the Twins Early Development Study (TEDS), which is the largest longitudinal twin birth cohort in the UK.
+I am also keen to understand why anxiety and depression tend to run in families, and whether this is due to sharing home life or whether it is due to sharing genes.
+I am the Director of the Twins Early Development Study (TEDS), the largest longitudinal twin birth cohort in the UK.
 As our twins reach their mid-twenties we are particularly excited about recruiting the next generation into the Children of TEDS (CoTEDS) Study.

 Expertise and Public Engagement:

 EDITlab runs a blog.
 The GLAD Study participants are recruited via the media and social media so we have written and had lots of articles written about us, as well as featuring on TV, traditional media etc. We also worked closely with many charities (e.g. MIND) and with the British Psychological Society and Royal College of Psychiatrists all of whom supported and promoted the study.